Connect With Us on Social Media

 RRCA Championship Medals

-National and Regional Championship events receive eight plaques as part of the championship agreement.
+ALL RRCA Championship events receive eight medals as part of the championship agreement.
 The medals progress in size for state, regional and national events.
 These medals should be presented to top overall, master, grandmaster, and senior grandmaster male and female winners.
-State Championships receive one set of eight RRCA medals.
-These medals will be sent with the Championship in a Box for only State Championship events.
-If RRCA Championships wish to order additional plaques, you may contact Ashworth Awards directly to inquire about RRCA member discounts.
+These medals will be sent with the Championship in a Box for all Championship events.
+If RRCA Championships wish to order finisher medals and additional race awards, you may contact Ashworth Awards directly to inquire about RRCA member discounts.

 RRCA Championship Race Bibs